 Make flashcards, write lists, sum every single case up in a 12-word sentence and memorise it.
 Do whatever works for you.
 You will need to put in the hours to get a GDL distinction.

 A common tactic when facing a GDL exam is to memorise six or seven essays word for word and tailor them to the question or slice and dice them for problem questions.

-Making sure you tailor your essays to the GDL test questions will take your answers to distinction level, so really read the questions properly and think about what they are actually asking you to do.
+Making sure you tailor your essays to the GDL exam questions will take your answers to distinction level, so really read the questions properly and think about what they are actually asking you to do.

 If you can take the cases bursting out of your brain along with the arguments you’ve so carefully memorised and corral them into a clear, interesting, concise argument, you’re home and dry.